 6. HJH Maimunah Restaurant & Catering

-Due to its unpretentious, kampung-style cuisine which is reasonably priced, HJH Maimunah RestaurantΒ has often been described as a ‘must-try’ restaurant.
-As a testament to how delicious their food is, they also doΒ cateringΒ for big-scale events, such as weddings or special occasions.
-I will be sure to try out their signature dishes and various barbecued fish when I pay a visit to the restaurant along Jalan Pisang, myself.
+Due to its unpretentious, kampung-style cuisine which is reasonably priced, HJH Maimunah Restaurant has often been described as a ‘must-try’ restaurant.
+As a testament to how delicious their food is, they also cater for big-scale events, such as weddings or special occasions.

 Facebook | Instagram | Website